-Queen Mary University of London
+Queen Mary University of London Or: Barts Health NHS Trust

-Or:

-Barts Health NHS Trust

 Such activities might include attendance at conferences and seminars, TV and radio interviews, articles and quotes for newspapers, posters and event notices, online communications and debates etc. All research and academic debate in whatever form undertaken by staff must be associated with the name Queen Mary University of London or Barts Health NHS Trust, as applicable.
 In all correspondence, email or otherwise, concerning media appearances, public engagement or associated activities, staff must use a signature that makes it clear that they work for either Queen Mary University of London or Barts Health NHS Trust, as applicable.
+This includes ensuring that Queen Mary University of London or Barts Health NHS Trust, as applicable.
 This includes ensuring that Queen Mary University of London and/ or Barts Health NHS Trust is clearly visible on websites, email addresses and signatures and business cards.